alex-karpenko/http-dragonfly/README.md

 ## Usage

-The easiest way to run exporter is to use [Docker image](#docker-image).
+The easiest way to run `http-dragonfly` is to use [Docker image](#docker-image).
-If you use Kubernetes to run workload, you can use [Helm chart](#helm-chart) to configure and deploy exporter.
+If you use Kubernetes to run workload, you can use [Helm chart](#helm-chart) to configure and deploy `http-dragonfly`.
-The third way to run exporter is to [build native Rust binary](#build-your-own-binary) using Cargo utility and run it.
+The third way to run `http-dragonfly` is to [build native Rust binary](#build-your-own-binary) using Cargo utility and run it.

 Anyway, to run `http-dragonfly` we need a [configuration file](#concepts-and-configuration) with listeners, targets, transformations and response strategy configured.

 ### Docker image